michelou/dotty-pandoc/docs/docs/reference/new-types/match-types.md

 4. The match expression patterns are all [Typed Patterns](https://scala-lang.org/files/archive/spec/2.13/08-pattern-matching.html#typed-patterns), and these types are `=:=` to their corresponding type patterns in the match type

+So you know, while the case body will be expected to have the type on the right-hand side of the corresponding match type case, that doesn't imply the match type argument is constrained.
+Using the example, the last case body must conform to X, but that doesn't constrain X to be AnyVal, and therefore a LeafElem[X] inside the body wouldn't reduce; it would remain stuck, and as such just an abstract type.

 ## Representation of Match Types